How much office space do I need? The HSE’s 11 Cubic Metre Rule

 One aspect of office space planning that often gets overlooked is the personal space allowance as stated by the Health and Safety Executive (HSE).
 It accounts not only for the floor area taken up by desks, but also the volume of space required per person.
 So we have to consider a 3 dimensional aspect rather than just the 2D floor plan.

-I want to show you how this rule can impact dramatically on what you can legally fit into an office, rather than what you can physically fit if you choose to ignore the legislation.
-In my experience, the typical modern office with a suspended grid ceiling has a ceiling height between 2.4 metres and 2.7 metres, so let’s go with 2.5m as a good compromise.
+In my experience, the typical modern office has a ceiling height between 2.4 metres and 2.7 metres, so let’s go with 2.5m as a good compromise.
 Firstly we need to calculate the volume of the room by multiplying the floor area by the ceiling height and then dividing it by 11.
 The resulting sum will give us the maximum number of people we’re allowed to fit into this space (if we have cupboards we will have to make a deduction for this before the division).
 How does this look in practice?
 Below I have done 2 CAD drawings (Figures 1 and 2), figure 1 showing an open plan office packed with as many 1200mm by 800mm desks (these are the smallest of the regular sized desks generally used in offices) that will physically fit, and figure 2 with the same office showing how many desks we would have to remove in order to achieve the capacity we are actually allowed.
 To save you counting, there are 104 desks in figure 1, and this is reduced to just 58 in figure 2 – a reduction of 44% no less!

 Ok, you say, but that’s an unrealistic office layout.
 We’d never have so many people in one area.
 We’d have other things like storage cupboards, reception counters, larger desks, meeting areas, breakout areas and probably also additional rooms.
 Well I have to tell you that I’ve seen offices just like this (figure 1) and although perhaps an extreme example, the rule applies no matter how large or small the office is; – for example, we might not be looking at the main office, but a smaller room within the building into which you want to get as many desks as possible because your reception, meeting rooms and the like are in different parts of the building.
 So the sake of continuity and simply to demonstrate a point, we’ll stick with the original plan for the time being and I’ll start introducing other factors.
 Let’s assume that we’re now down to our 58 desks and we’re looking to fill the rest of the space as best we can with other furniture.
 In figure 3 I have inserted 36 tall free-standing cupboards (let’s say 2m high) a couple of meeting areas, reception counter and waiting area.
 The cupboards now have an impact on the permitted desk volume because I have had to factor in that each one has a volume of 1 cubic metre, and as a result it has reduced our room volume somewhat and in turn we’ve had to take out 2 more desks to compensate.